kriegaex/JavaAgent/README.md

 # JavaAgent
-This is the code for a Java src.Agent using ByteBuddy, whose purpose is to track the complete call stack of each thread, with every arguments to every parent calls.
+This is the code for a Java src.Transformer using ByteBuddy, whose purpose is to track the complete call stack of each thread, with every arguments to every parent calls.

 The whole JVM is then instrumented using Frida to call the callStackToJSON method, and this part works great.